Google Tag:

 If you take your cybersecurity seriously, you likely already heard a little about SOC 2 compliance.

-There is no better place to start than to define the meaning of SOC 2.
+There’s no better place to start than to define the meaning of SOC 2.
 SOC stands for System and Organization Controls.
-This is a compliance standard for service organizations put forth by the AICPA (American Institute of Certified Professional accountants) based on the Trust Services Criteria (TSC).
+This is a compliance standard for service organizations put forth by the American Institute of Certified Public Accountants (AICPA) based on the Trust Services Criteria (TSC).
 The criteria include security, availability, processing integrity, confidentiality, and privacy.
-There are three types of SOC reports, but SOC 2 is the one to look at when dealing with cybersecurity as it is often referred to by customers when evaluating a company’s overall security.
+There are three types of SOC reports, but SOC 2 is the one to look at when dealing with cybersecurity, as it is often referred to by customers when evaluating a company’s overall security.

 Now that we have a basic understanding of what a SOC 2 report looks at and who might be interested in the results, we can look at what it might take to prepare for a SOC 2 audit.
 It is important to note that failing a SOC 2 audit will not shut your business down.
 It simply means your company is not as secure as you might have thought it was.